 My personal journey started with an eating disorder in high school.
 It was diagnosed for a variety of reasons, but in a nut-shell, I hid it extremely well and my parents were going through a divorce, which preoccupied them from being aware.
 I was also avoiding life with a lot of partying and escaping.
 The result of my eating disorder left me with some physical issues and challenges that to this day, 30 plus years later, I’m still trying to resolve.
 My current life is a wee bit stressful and I say that with a lot of dripping sarcasm.
 At the time of this article I have two children, 20 and 17 years old, an ex-husband, a new husband, step kids, financial ups and downs, and a successful private practice that specializes in trauma.
 Needless to say, there is much happening on a daily basis and maintaining sanity has been challenging—thus the motivation for this article.

 Let’s start at the top; the brain.
 First, let’s differentiate good stress from bad stress.
 Typically, there are two types of stress: acute and chronic.
 Acute stress is a reaction to an immediate threat.
 That threat can feel like a physical or an emotional threat.
 It causes our brain to go into flight, fight or freeze mode.
-Once the threat passes, our stress hormones return to normal and we feel ok.
+Once the threat passes, our stress hormones return to normal and we feel okay.
 Sometimes acute stress revs up the brain to perform at a peak level, kind of like revving an engine before the start of a race.

 Chronic stress, the kind we face daily, is what tends to cause the real damage.
 According to an article by Deane Alban, 90 percent of doctors’ visits are for stress-related health complaints.
 Chronic stress makes you more vulnerable to anything ranging from the common cold to cancer.
 The article goes on to say that “the non-stop elevation of stress hormones not only makes your body sick, it negatively impacts your brain as well.”